 Historically, we have financed capital expenditures primarily with net cash provided by operating activities.
-Our ability to access the capital markets may be restricted at a time when we would like, or need, to do so, which could have an adverse impact on our ability to maintain our operations and to grow.
-If any of our lenders become unable to perform their obligations under the Credit Facility, our borrowing capacity under our revolving credit facility could be reduced.
+Our ability to access the capital markets may be restricted at the time when we would like, or need, to do so, which could have an adverse impact on our ability to maintain our operations and to grow.
+If any of our lenders become unable to perform their obligations under the Credit Agreement, our borrowing capacity under our revolving credit facility could be reduced.
 Inability to borrow additional amounts under our revolving credit facility could limit our ability to fund our future growth and operations.
-Based on current market conditions, we expect that net cash provided by operating activities and borrowings under our revolving credit facility will be sufficient to finance our operating expenditures, capital expenditures and scheduled interest payments through December 31, 2017; however, to the extent they are not, we may seek additional debt or equity financing.
+Based on current market conditions, we expect that net cash provided by operating activities and borrowings under our revolving credit facility will be sufficient to finance our operating expenditures, capital expenditures and other contractual cash obligations, including our debt obligations.
+However, if net cash provided by operating activities and borrowings under our revolving credit facility are not sufficient, we may seek additional debt or equity financing.

 Contingencies to Archrock.
 Pursuant to the separation and distribution agreement, EESLP contributed to a subsidiary of Archrock the right to receive payments based on a notional amount corresponding to payments received by our subsidiaries from PDVSA Gas in respect of the sale of our and our joint ventures' previously nationalized assets promptly after such amounts are collected by our subsidiaries until Archrock's subsidiary has received an aggregate amount of such payments up to the lesser of (i) \$125.8 million, plus the aggregate amount of all reimbursable expenses incurred by Archrock and its subsidiaries in connection with recovering any PDVSA Gas default installment payments following the completion of the Spin-off or (ii) \$150.0 million.
 Our balance sheets do not reflect this contingent liability to Archrock or the amount payable to us by PDVSA Gas as a receivable.
-Pursuant to the separation and distribution agreement, we transferred cash of \$19.7 million and \$5.2 million to Archrock during the three months ended March 31, 2017 and 2016, respectively.
+Pursuant to the separation and distribution agreement, we transferred cash of \$19.7 million and \$29.7 million to Archrock during the six months ended June 30, 2017 and 2016, respectively.
 The transfers of cash were recognized as reductions to additional paid-in capital in our financial statements.
-As of March 31, 2017, the remaining principal amount due to us from PDVSA Gas in respect of the sale of our and our joint ventures' previously nationalized assets was approximately \$21 million
+As of June 30, 2017, the remaining principal amount due to us from PDVSA Gas in respect of the sale of our and our joint ventures' previously nationalized assets was approximately \$21 million.

 Unrestricted Cash.
-Of our \$18.0 million unrestricted cash balance at March 31, 2017, \$16.9 million was held by our non-U.S. subsidiaries.
+Of our \$45.4 million unrestricted cash balance at June 30, 2017, \$21.0 million was held by our non-U.S. subsidiaries.
 We have not provided for U.S. federal income taxes on indefinitely (or permanently) reinvested cumulative earnings generated by our non-U.S. subsidiaries.
 In the event of a distribution of earnings to the U.S. in the form of dividends, we may be subject to both foreign withholding taxes and U.S. federal income taxes net of allowable foreign tax credits.
 We do not believe that the cash held by our non-U.S. subsidiaries has an adverse impact on our liquidity because we expect that the cash we generate in the U.S. and the available borrowing capacity under our revolving credit facility, as well as the repayment of intercompany liabilities from our non-U.S. subsidiaries, will be sufficient to fund the cash needs of our U.S. operations for the foreseeable future.